 To learn more about the expectations we have of all members of the lab, including of Dr. Fan, please feel free to read our lab manual.

-PhD applicants: Please note that it may not always be possible for Dr. Fan to reply and discuss with you whether the lab might be a good fit, nor schedule a Zoom call prior to the application deadline.
-If you are interested in joining the lab as a PhD student, please submit a full application to the Stanford PhD Program in Psychology and indicate your interest in the lab on the form to ensure that Dr. Fan will receive & read it!
+Please note that it may not always be possible for Dr. Fan to reply and discuss with you whether the lab might be a good fit.
+Prospective PhD students are encouraged to submit a full application to the Stanford PhD Program in Psychology and indicate your interest in our lab to ensure that Dr. Fan will receive & read it!

 Special thanks to Daniel Ritchie at Brown University and Fernanda Ferreira at UC Davis for examples of how to organize the information on this page.